sergey-msu/nft-auction/docs/demo.md

 ![](auction-deployed.png)

-One can see ``'nft_owner_address': None``.
+One can see that ``'nft_owner_address': None``.
 It means that auction was deployed by marketplace but not initialized by its NFT yet.
 Let's get do it.

-### 5 Start auction
+### 5. Start auction

-Let's start deployed auction by send message from NFT by CLI command:
+Let's start deployed auction by send message from NFT to auction by the following CLI command:

 ``>  python3 -m demo-tests auction start --addr EQAkZY7zoqEi_GhydU2reugEPixy5MNWHZ02Kmci4HRmVEAZ``